greg7mdp/gtl/docs/phmap.md

     assert(m[4] == 999);
 ```

 #### `lazy_emplace_l`

-if the container already contains the provided key, the first lambda is called with the `value_type` (under  write lock protection) and can update the mapped value.  if the container does not contains the provided key, the second lambda is called and it should invoke the passed constructor to construct the value.
-Returns true if key was not already present, false otherwise.
+If the container already contains the provided key, the first lambda is called with the `value_type` (under  write lock protection) and can update the mapped value.  if the container does not contains the provided key, the second lambda is called (under  write lock protection as well) and it should invoke the passed constructor to construct the value.
+Returns `true` if key was not already present, `false` otherwise.

 ```c++
 template <class K = key_type, class FExists, class FEmplace>